hzeller/cnc-slot/README.md

-# CNCard Standard Slot connector

-_Request for comments.
-Work in Progress.
-Not finalized yet._
+# CNC-Slot - A standardized card-slot connector for CNC machines

+CNC-Slot aims to simplify wiring of 3D printers, laser cutters or CNC routers by putting commonly used signals and wires on a card-edge connector.
+This will allow to easily swap controllers.

+This was originally discussed on [a gist](https://gist.github.com/hzeller/65a6a0b18b8936f87faa7d9be047f4e0).

 ## Why a standard connector ?

-Status quo is, that there are many boards out there that each provide their own connectors for motors, endswitches and PWM, and wiring up any machine to a motor controller board is a mess and requires careful labeling of wires.
+Status quo is, that there are many boards out there that each provide their own connectors for motors, endswitches and PWM.
+Typically there is a mix of Molex connectors, screw terminals and solder connections, often on all sides of the controller boards.
+Wiring up any machine to a motor controller board is a mess and requires careful labeling of wires.
 Any 3D printer cabling at the controller board I have seen has always been a mess.

 Replacing a board with some other board of another manufacturer requires wiring in different places, possibly re-crimping cables etc.